yushan-huang/yushan-huang.github.io/index.md

 order: 1
 ---

-I am Yushan Huang, currently a Senior Researcher at Huawei - 2012 Laboratories - Central Software Institute - Poincaré Lab at Beijing.
+I am Yushan Huang, currently a Senior Researcher at Huawei - 2012 Labs - Central Software Institute - Euler Lab at Beijing.
 Before this, I have internshiped in Nokia Bell Labs - Cambridge, and Brave Software - London.

 I finished my PhD at Imperial College London - [NetSys Lab](https://netsys.doc.ic.ac.uk/index.html) at London, supervised by [Prof. Hamed Haddadi](https://www.imperial.ac.uk/people/h.haddadi) and [Prof. Payam Barnaghi](https://www.imperial.ac.uk/people/p.barnaghi).
 I have a Master of Mechanical Engineering in Huazhong University of Science and Technology, supervised by Prof. Jihong Chen, working at National NC System Engineering Research Center.
 I have a Bachelor of Mechanical Engineering in Shandong University.